ComunidadContigo/ComunidadContigo.github.io/about.md

 ---
 layout: page
-title: About me
+title: About
-subtitle: Why you'd want to go on a date with me
+subtitle: What is Contigo?
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+Contigo is a project that started out with a question, How can we use modern technology to increase quality of life for people that have to travel alone.

 What else do you need?